makenowjust-labs/recheck/packages/recheck/README.md

 ### Configuration

-Optional parameters specifiy as the 3rd argument of the `check` function.
+Optional parameters specify as the 3rd argument of the `check` function.

 ```javascript
 console.log(await check("^(a|a)*$", "", { timeout: 1000, checker: "fuzz" }));